slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The war will be ended by the exhaustion of nations rather than the victories of armies."
 -- Winston Churchill*

-> *"Supreme excellence consists of breaking the enemy’s resistance without fighting"
+> *"Supreme excellence consists of breaking the enemy’s resistance without fighting."
 -- Sun Tzu*

 > *"Never attempt to win by force what can be won by deception."